Sushan3/Incident-Response-Team-1/README.md

 Security Automation Incident Response Using Docker

+🔧 Infrastructure Overview
+Three VMs on VirtualBox:

+SOC VM – Hosts TheHive, MISP, and Cortex (Security tools for incident management and threat intelligence).

+SIEM & Log Analysis VM – Handles logging and uses Elasticsearch for log storage/analysis.

+Test Workstation VM – Simulates attacker/defender activities for testing the setup.

+Network:

+Uses a VirtualBox Internal NAT network.

+Static IPs for consistent integration between services.

+⚙️ Step-by-Step Setup
+Install Ubuntu VMs for SIEM and SOC with appropriate resources.

+Install and configure Docker on the SOC VM.

+Deploy TheHive, Cortex, and Elasticsearch using Docker Compose.

+Install MISP using its automated script.

+Configure Integrations:

+TheHive ↔ MISP: Pull threat intelligence IOCs into investigations.

+TheHive ↔ Cortex: Use automated analysis via Cortex responders.

+🔁 Automation & Workflow
+Incident is detected/logged via SIEM/log analysis.

+Analyst uses TheHive to open and manage the case.

+TheHive automatically pulls data from MISP and sends observables to Cortex for enrichment.

+Responses and intelligence feed back into TheHive for decision-making.

+🔧 Troubleshooting & Tweaks
+Downgraded from TheHive 5 → 4 and Cortex 3 → 2 due to licensing and PKI issues.

+Ensured persistent storage for Docker services (volumes).

+Fixed SSL issues when integrating MISP.

 # Virtual Machines to be Created on VirtualBox:
 >Security Operations Center (SOC) VM – Runs TheHive, MISP, Cortex